psysrc/blip/docs/design_ecosystem.md

 From there, of course, you can take the target code output and do what you need to with it.
 If it's an interpreted language like Python, it should run as-is.
-If it's a compiled language like C, you'll need to run it through a C compiler to get an executable program.
+If it's a compiled language like C, you'll need to run it through a compiler to get an executable program.

 ## Intermediate representation - BlipIR